ipfabric/docs/docs/releases/previous_releases/ip_fabric_v3.md

 - Juniper Junos - IGMP groups fix mapping of 'never' value for expires for
 - Juniper Junos fix false-positive err-disabled statuses
-- Meraki - L2 interfaces, reason “connecting” added
+- Meraki - L2 interfaces, reason "connecting" added
 - Palo Alto - an interface that wasn’t associated with any VSYS could be missing in the interface inventory
 - Palo Alto - collect list of VRFs from show commands instead of